Personal relationships of Michael Jackson: Birth of third child

-Allegations regarding sexuality

-Allegations of being gay
+Allegations of homosexuality

 Despite his relationships with women, Jackson's sexuality was the subject of speculation and controversy for decades.
-The pop singer faced allegations of being gay since he was a teenager, as well as later being labelled asexual.
+He had faced allegations of being gay since he was a teenager, as well as later being labelled asexual.
 One 1970s newspaper story alleged that the then 19-year-old singer was to have a sex change operation and marry the songwriter Clifton Davis.
 Jackson found out about the story from a crying fan.
 The musician reassured the girl that the tale was untrue and condemned it as a "stupid rumor".
 The story circulated for many months, during which time Jackson became upset; he was raised in a family where homosexuality was considered sinful.
 Jackson would continue to deny being gay throughout his life.
 In a 1979 interview, the pop star stated that he was not gay and that he would not "have a nervous breakdown because people think I like having sex with men".
 He added that if he let the rumor affect him, it would make him cheap and make it sound as if he was prejudiced against gay people.
 He expressed that many of his fans may be gay, and that he did not mind that, opining "That's their lives and this is mine."